 The MDOT's Safety Section generates a list of HSIP candidate projects using the Safety Analysis Management System (SAMS).
-The SAMS provides locations with opportunity and established crash histories.
+The SAMS provides locations in need of remediation with established crash histories.
 Candidate locations are also identified from the MDOT's six construction district offices, area traffic engineers, safety engineers, and other sources within the MDOT.
 Feedback from private citizens and law enforcement officers regarding specific locations are also used in the location identification process.